 Even if you’re not after that perfect shot, it’s worth making your way to this location.
 Trust me!

 We parked our scooter along the side of the road close to By Vegetarian and Vegan Cafe and used an entrance that said Ceking Rice Terrace Area.
 We then walked down into the valley and crossed over a bridge (if I remember correctly).

-Walk up to the very top where there are a small hut and a gate and walk along the right side into the valley.
+Walk up to the very top where you’ll see a small hut and a gate and walk along the right side into the valley.
 Stop when you get to the big cement steps with a little open house and some benches and umbrellas at the top.
 Congrats, you have arrived at your destination!

 The part of the rice field where you get the best sunrise photos is blocked off by a fence and a makeshift gate.
 Remember to be respectful and do not open the gate by yourself, this is Wayan’s property.
-He has set up quite a profitable business where he charges 50k Rp. to walk into his ricefield.
+He has set up quite a profitable business where he charges 50,000 IDR. to walk into his ricefield.
 Ulrik tried to bargain with him at first but Wayan would not budge.
 He knew what he could get and stood his ground.
 Good for you Wayan!

 What to bring to Tegalalang Rice Terrace